Aarondon1993/Irisproject/README.md

 It can be seen from the histogram ‘Measurement of sepal width among species’ that the setosa species of iris has generally a larger sepal width.
 This characteristic would be useful when Identifying the setosa species of iris flower however there is a large degree of overlap between the species virginica and versicolor which means that this would not be a useful characteristic for differentiating between these species.

 ## Conclusion from the analysis of the histograms of all 4 measurements among the 3 species.
+To conclude, the species that shows the greatest variation between the other two species is the setosa.

+# Scatter plot observations
+Scatter plots of each pair of variables were generated using the .pairplot function of the seaborn library.
+This function allows you to generate a series of scatter plots for each pair of variables in the iris dataset.
+These scatter plots clearly demonstrate a high degree of difference between the setosa species and the two other iris species.
+It also effectively demonstrates the fact that the versicolor species and viriginica species are quite similar in all characteristics with the viriginica samples generally being distributed further to the right and higher on the plots demonstrating a much larger flower.
+The clearest distinction that can be made between the virginica and the versicolor is in the sepal_length vs the petal_width plot.
+A plot displaying ‘univariate distribution’ can be seen running through the set of plots.
+These plots are useful for as they show the degree of variation between the different species based on the characteristics in the column.